Last changed 26 days ago.

 Yet many traditional therapies, in a general sense, try to remove the negative effects of an emotional wound by focusing on the issue, and working through it.

-Not long ago, I learned about (upenn.edu) the Authentic Happiness (upenn.edu) website that provides lots of great free resources where people can learn about Positive Psychology.
+Not long ago, I learned about (upenn.edu) the Authentic Happiness (upenn.edu) website that provides many great free resources where people can learn about Positive Psychology.
 The website was developed by the Positive Psychology Center (upenn.edu).
 Dr. Martin Seligman (upenn.edu) is the Director of the Center, and a Professor of Psychology at Penn.

 Dr. Seligman was interviewed in this TVO program video (youtube).
 If I correctly apply the concepts in the video (youtube), he would say that working out a negative experience (like grief work if you lost a loved one) can take us say from a "-8" to a "-2", with the best hope of 0 on the emotional scale, but it does not make us happy, for that is a separate mechanism.